Wiros9/book/docs/specs/noi/working.rst

   Shows all my sessions.

-  Use the |gear| button to filter them.
+  Use the |filter| button to filter them.
 You can export them to Excel.

 .. class:: MySessionsByDate